DominqueFre/capstoneproject/README.md

 part of the project set up.

 **staticfiles**
-Once required the command below must be run before each commit/deploy `python manage.py collectstatic`
+Once the application has been deployed the command below must be run before each commit/deploy to ensure everything is up to date.
+`python manage.py collectstatic`

 **Model and View setups**